COLD TURKEY. Plastic Ono Band. Original 1969 Music Video → Remastered in 4K.

-Listen to the brand new 2020 Ultimate Remix of 'Cold Turkey' and discover the story behind the song in the words of John Lennon.
+Watch the remastered video of 'Cold Turkey' for the new Ultimate Mix, and discover the story behind the song in the words of John Lennon.

 John & Yoko’s original music video for ‘Cold Turkey’ (restored, above) contains footage of John & Yoko’s Montreal Bed-In filmed by their friend Jonas Mekas, with inserts by John & Yoko of John & Yoko and the Plastic Ono Band performing ‘Cold Turkey’ live at Varsity Stadium, 1969.
 First released in October 1969; restored to 4K, October 2020.